Yosemite National Park

 - - - - - - -

-For info on the logistics of where to pitch your tent, dealing with iced car door locks, staying warm and comfy overnight while winter camping (or even spring, summer, fall with interesting weather) in or out of Yosemite, go to: http://marydonahue.org/first-timers-instructions
+See the logistics of where to pitch your tent, dealing with iced car door locks, staying warm and comfy overnight while winter camping (or even spring, summer, fall with interesting weather) in or out of Yosemite,

 Don't want to camp?
 Details about, and photos of Curry Village (briefly named Half Dome Village) accommodations, including Cabin 819 and Stoneman Cottage two-story rooms, as well as Housekeeping Camp, Yosemite Valley Lodge and the Ahwahnee are at Yosemite valley overnight accommodations.